vorsakha/recipe-ai-api/README.md

 # :spaghetti: RecipeAI API :spaghetti:
-Recipe AI is an application that the power of AI to help you find the best recipes that are easily available to you.
+Recipe AI is an application that leverages the power of AI to help you find the best recipes that are easily available to you.

 ## Prerequisites